11/7/2024

 Stephen Yaloff

-I can't let him speak.
-So, yeah, you know, we mentioned that probably half of our properties have opportunity.
+Okay.
+So, you know, we had mentioned that probably half of our properties have opportunity.
 Again, it's really capital allocation.
-So as we see opportunities or brands or restaurants or other uses that are looking to take our peripheral lands, we're looking at the return on that investment.
-So there's plenty of opportunity out there, building to make sense.
+So as we see opportunities or brands or restaurants or other uses that are looking to take our peripheral lands, then we're looking at the return on that investment.
+So there's plenty of opportunity out there, but the field needs to make sense.
 That said, we do have a team of people that are only focused on monetizing that land.
-So it's, you know, it's less of a rush to get it done, and more of a really thoughtful process, making sure that bringing the right tenants will be complementary to our shopping center.
-And so that we can execute this long-term growth, which we think is, you know, we'll have a lot of opportunity and upside in the coming years.
+So it's less of a rush to get it done, and more of a really thoughtful process, making sure that we're bringing the right tenants that will be complementary to our shopping center, and so that we can execute through this long-term growth, which we think is, you know, will have a lot of opportunity and upside in the coming years.

 speaker

 Thank you.
-Next question is coming from Flores Van Dyckham from Pompous Point.
-Your line is now live.
-Hey, good
+Thank you.
+Next question is coming from Floris Van Dyken from Compass Point, your line is now live.

 speaker

-morning, guys.
-First question is, I guess, to follow up a little bit on the occupancy costs you're targeting on new tenants coming into the portfolio.
+Hey, good morning, guys.
+First question is, I guess, to follow up a little bit on the new leasing spreads.
+Presumably, what you guys are – can you tell us about the occupancy costs you're targeting on new tenants coming into the portfolio?

 speaker